lacolaco/laco0416.github.io/content/post/angular-2-alt-router-overview.md

 <!--equivalent-->
 <a [routerLink]="['/team/33/user/victor']">Victor Savkin</a>
 ```

+If the link matches current route, `router-link-active` class is applied.

 ## `Router` class
 New router has `Router` class, which is almost similar to old `Router`.